Animal Breeder Job Description and Responsibilities

 Animal breeders use their knowledge of genetics and conformation to select breeding stock that will produce superior offspring.
 Successful animal breeders try to promote valuable traits (for example high milk production in dairy cows) when planning their breedings.

-The usual duties for animal breeders include facilitating breedings by live cover or artificial insemination, assisting with difficult births, maintaining cages or enclosures, feeding, administering supplements or medications, treating minor injuries, and keeping detailed health and pedigree records.
+The usual duties for animal or reptile breeders include facilitating breedings by live cover or artificial insemination, assisting with difficult births, maintaining cages or enclosures, feeding, administering supplements or medications, treating minor injuries, and keeping detailed health and pedigree records.
 Animal breeders often work in conjunction with large animal, equine, or small animal veterinarians to maintain proper health of the breeding stock and their offspring.

 Breeders may also show their stock in a variety of judged breed shows and competitive events.
 Both companion animals and livestock breeds may gain additional value as breeding stock if they demonstrate their superiority on the show circuit.
 A dog that wins “best in show” at the famed Westminster show, for example, would command a very significant stud fee in the show dog breeding industry.